 Establish this plant in cool weather.
 Before planting, dig a hole two to three times as wide and only as deep as the rootball.
 Consider the mature size of the chosen cultivar, as Chinese holly can grow anywhere from eight to 15 feet wide.
 The wider the hole, the better.

 With one hand, hold the plant straight and with the other hand, fill the hole with soil.
 Pat the soil around the roots to remove any air pockets.
 When the hole is halfway filled, soak the soil.
 Continue backfilling.
 Allow the top edge of the root ball to rest just above ground level.
 This will allow the roots to settle in the coming rain.
+Make sure you've planted it where it has room to grow, as mature Chinese holly plants dislike root disturbance and don't transplant well.

 The plant is toxic to humans, and toxic to pets.

 Chinese holly grows so bushy and dense that it is actually considered invasive in Georgia.
+Check with your local extension agent before planting to ensure it's not invasive in your area.

 Choose a sunny spot.
 Chinese holly thrives in full to partial sun but will tolerate shade.
 Plants grow fullest with more sun.
 At least five hours of direct sunlight will enable optimum berry production and foliage density.